 - Tortillas: Thin, flat corn cakes, a staple in Guatemala food.
 As cheap as five cents on the street.

-- Nachos: The best nachos I've ever had have been in Guatemala.
-They include all sorts of tasty toppings like cheese, refried beans, meat, cream, avocado and peppers, and almost always include fresh hot chips.
+- Nachos: They include all sorts of tasty toppings like cheese, refried beans, meat, cream, avocado and peppers, and almost always include fresh hot chips.
 Delicious!

 - Elotes: Roast ears of corn with cheese, lime, chili and butter or mayonnaise.